alleaffengaffen/tevbox/README.md

 ## Solution design

-In general: a tevbox is just a dead-simple VPS with a mainstream Linux Distro and some development tools.
+In general: a tevbox is just a dead-simple VPS with a mainstream Linux Distro and some development tools as well as the famous [code-server](https://github.com/coder/code-server).
 In my case I'm using [Hetzner](http://hetzner.de/) for this job as their machines are very affordable.

 The workflow for creating a new VM is simple
 - Head over to the Actions tab of this repository and manually dispatch the workflow "Create new instance".